 It’s essential during teething time to establish a healthy discipline and training pattern so your puppy will clearly get the message.
 First, when your puppy chews where you don’t want her to, say “no” loudly to gain her attention and immediately give her an ice cube or chew toy.
 When she accepts this new item, offer her friendly words and attention.

 Biting can be treated similarly to chewing, yet there is another step here to consider.
 Remember, puppies bite when playing with other puppies in the litter, so biting should not be considered bad behavior, either.
 Puppies respond to being bitten too hard by losing enthusiasm for the game and walking away, so you can use a similar method.
-When your puppy bites too hard, say “ouch” loudly and walk away.
+As such, you can stop your dog from biting when they’re excited by saying “ouch” loudly and walk away.
 If he continues to go after you, remind him with a sharp “no” and immediately give the puppy his chew toy.
 When he accepts, lavish with positive attention.

-Experiment to find the treats your puppy most loves.
-I used small bits of chicken to get my puppy to come, sit, stay, roll over, and heel in no time!
+Experiment to find the best dog treats for your puppy.
+I used small bits of chicken to train my dog to come when called, and to sit, stay, roll over, and walk at heel in no time!
 Start training after two months, but remember younger puppies have short attention spans.
 Train in a distraction-free environment within 5-10 minute bouts so your puppy doesn’t become overwhelmed.
 Start with learning how to come as it’s both easy to teach and a practical starting point from which to train more advanced tricks.

 Squat on the floor.
 Spread out your arms and say “come!”
 If the puppy comes to you, gently pat her and give her a treat.
 If she doesn’t, go slowly to her, attach her leash, guide her to the spot where you were, then give her a pat.
 Never punish your pup.
 A strong “no” is enough to get her attention.
 Punishment will teach her to try and avoid you.